alphagov/transformation-dashboard/_posts/2000-01-07-apply-to-carry-waste.markdown

   - Updates to beta released without disrupting the service for users
   - Over 20,000 users registered in the first 6 months
   - 96% of users registered online with a satisfaction rating of 89%
-  - Defra minister successfully used service on July 8 2014
+  - Defra minister successfully used service in July 2014

 challenges: |
   - Assembling and managing the team to run the live service